palantir/tslint/README.md

   * `"check-finally"` checks that `finally` is on the same line as the closing brace for the preceding `try` or `catch`.
   * `"check-open-brace"` checks that an open brace falls on the same line as its preceding expression.
   * `"check-whitespace"` checks preceding whitespace for the specified tokens.
+* `one-variable-per-declaration` disallows multiple variable definitions in the same statement.
 * `quotemark` enforces consistent single or double quoted string literals.
 Rule options (at least one of `"double"` or `"single"` is required):
     * `"single"` enforces single quotes.
     * `"double"` enforces double quotes.